 THE NEED FOR OUR SERVICES

 Cumbria has a super-ageing population - it is predicted that by 2020 nearly 25% of the Cumbrian population will be aged over 65.
 At the last census in 2011 South Lakeland had 12,146 carers, an increase of 10% from the previous census.
 Out of these 3,546 were aged 65 years and over.

+Is it worth including a sentence about the increase in Carers that care for People With Dementia and the need for specialised support?

 At present we support young carers in schools and colleges across South Lakeland and know that the support we are providing is only the tip of the iceberg.
 Many young carers keep quiet about their caring role as they fear that their family may be split up if they ask for support.
 As we continue to build our service and reputation, we anticipate more young people and their families will feel confident enough to reach out for help.
 We see the demand for all of our services increasing even more over the next 10 years.